Sabirah42/Serverless_CICD/README.md

 - Now that you know what CI is.
 What sort of steps do you think you should include in your Jenkins job (aka `Jenkinsfile`)?
 What sort of checks should you include before your application is deployed to the Cloud?
 - Remember that, ultimately, the idea is for your job to pass all the necessary checks before moving to the CD task.

-- That's great!
+That's great!
 But, shouldn't Jenkins have some sort of access to my GitHub repository to access the application files?
 Maybe you're right!
-Research the following and discuss in your group: `Jenkins credentials`
+Research the following and discuss in your group: `Jenkins credentials`.

 :exclamation: Important: Regarding the above, the only credentials that we are seeking to set are those that will allow Jenkins to succesfully connect to our project GitHub repo :grinning: - So please do not set any sort of Cloud Credentials in Jenkins for you as users of your Jenkins server.

 ### Add CD to your project
 - Great job!
-Now you have a passing CI job, the next step is to be able to deploy your application to the S3 bucket you created initially.
+Now you have a green CI job, the next step is to be able to deploy your application to the S3 bucket you created initially.

 ### AWS Lambda